 Today, Queenstown has grown into one of New Zealand’s most popular towns — with a population growth rate to prove it.
 The population in Queenstown is booming, with a growth rate of about 30 percent per census (every 5 years).
 And during peak tourism seasons?
 The population doubles.
 (If you want to avoid the crowds, visit during the off-seasons, during the spring or autumn.)

 So what exactly do people come to Queenstown for?
 Well, the question should probably be what DON’T people come to Queenstown for.
-The city boasts the largest range of adventure sports in the southern hemisphere, has some great festivals and nightlife, has some of the best scenery in New Zealand, and has a young and lively atmosphere that is impossible to ignore.
+The city boasts the largest range of adventure sports in the southern hemisphere, has some of the best scenery in New Zealand, and has a young and lively atmosphere that is impossible to ignore.

 It’s easy to fall in love with Queenstown.
 Which is probably why so many people — expats especially — are now calling the city home.
-As my friend Matt (who now lives in Queenstown himself) said, “People come here planning to spend 3 months or a ski season, and end up never going home.”
+As my friend Matt (who lived Queenstown himself) said, “People come here planning to spend 3 months or a ski season, and end up never going home.”

 While I love other parts of New Zealand to death, there is no denying that Queenstown has some of the best scenery in the entire country.
 With Lake Wakatipu at its doorstep and the aptly-named Remarkables mountain range towering behind it, Queenstown is set in one of the most spectacular locations a city could hope for.

 If you’re hoping to get a glimpse of this beauty, consider: